 When it comes to educating children with CVI, parents have come to believe that having a teacher of the visually impaired who is “willing to learn” is enough, as if “willing to learn” is the most that parents can hope for, as if “willing to learn” is the best we can do for students with cortical visual impairment.
 Why do we view our students with CVI this way, as if they are only worthy of “crumbs,” as a TVI friend put it?
 Think about this – if you needed heart surgery, would you settle for a surgeon who was “willing to learn” the procedure?
 Of course you wouldn’t.
 You would find somebody who was an expert at that procedure and knew exactly what they were doing.
 You would find somebody who could perform that surgery blindfolded.

 To all parents, I want to say, do not wait seven and a half years.

-Post.
-Script.
 Moving across the country has been a constant learning experience.
-Learning about my son.
-Learning more about the impact of his Phase III CVI.
+Learning more about my son.
+Learning even more about the impact of his Phase III CVI and specific CVI characteristics.
 Learning why placing a dish towel on the refrigerator door in our new, empty home when he is not expecting it, is a violation of his space and he may respond accordingly.
 Learning about the importance of how we teach educational teams about CVI.
 Learning about the importance of the language we use when we describe cortical visual impairment to new providers.
 Learning to see CVI in every behavior.
 Learning about the importance of trust, anticipatory and radio language.
 Learning to start over (one more time).
 Trading sensory diets and sensory break schedules for appropriate CVI accommodations.
-There is more to come, on all of this.